MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/02-ai-services-security.md

     - The namespace for the SDK you installed is imported
     - Code in the **Main** function retrieves the application configuration settings, and then it uses the service principal credentials to get the Azure AI services key from the key vault.
     - The **GetLanguage** function uses the SDK to create a client for the service, and then uses the client to detect the language of the text that was entered.
-5. Enter the following command to run the program:
+5. Close the code editor and enter the following command to run the program:

     **C#**